 Q: Is the vaccine safe for everyone?
 Is it effective?

-Dr. Wu: We know that this vaccine is safe.
+Dr. Momin: We know this vaccine is safe.
 We know it’s effective.
-It’s been studied for over a decade now in the female population, and recent, large studies have demonstrated a dramatic decrease in cervical pre-malignant lesions in the populations that received the HPV vaccine compared to those that did not.
+It’s been studied for a while now.
+Large studies have demonstrated a dramatic decrease in cervical pre-malignant lesions in women who received the HPV vaccine compared to those who did not.

-Most importantly, Dr. Wu says, all youth need to receive the vaccine before they are exposed to the virus, and the risk of contracting the virus increases with age.
+Most importantly, Dr. Momin says, all youth need to receive the vaccine before they are exposed to the virus, and the risk of contracting the virus increases with age.
 So even if your pediatrician or primary care physician hasn’t recommended the vaccine yet, parents shouldn’t be afraid to ask about its availability.
-In doing so, you’ll be helping to combat the misinformation surrounding HPV.
+In doing so, you’ll help to combat misinformation surrounding HPV.